mvongjesda/01-Excel-Challenge/README.md

 # 01-Excel-Challenge

-This challenge analyzes Excel data from the 4,000 past projects of the crowdfunding service Kickstarter in order to find market trends.
+This challenge analyzes Excel data from 4,000 past projects of the crowdfunding service Kickstarter in order to find market trends.

 ### Conclusions: